1. Post-Concussion Care Pathway

 - A large proportion of persons who sustain a concussion will experience resolution of symptoms within the first several weeks.
 This proportion would follow the green parts of the pathway diagram below.
 A smaller proportion (approximately 15 -20%) of individuals will go on the require interdisciplinary concussion clinic care and they would follow the yellow through to red parts of the pathway diagram below.

-- Treatment and care should be consistent with the best practice Guidelines for Concussion/mTBI & Persistent Symptoms: Second Edition or the Guidelines for Diagnosing and Managing Pediatric Concussion.
+- Treatment and care should be consistent with the best practice Guideline for Concussion/Mild Traumatic Brain Injury & Persistent Symptoms 3rd Edition, for Adults over 18 years of age or the Guidelines for Diagnosing and Managing Pediatric Concussion.

 - At multiple times after the incidence of the concussion it is essential that both written and verbal education be provided regarding recovery, treatment and symptoms.
 This is shown by the blue starbursts in the diagram below.